-Fresh, affordable produce will be on its way to Downtown Brooklyn & Boerum Hill for Brooklyn Beet's 9th year!
+Fresh, affordable produce is arriving weekly in Downtown Brooklyn & Boerum Hill for Brooklyn Beet's 9th year!

 The Brooklyn Beet CSA brings locally grown, farm-fresh vegetables and fruit to your neighborhood from early June - early November.
 The pick-up location is convenient to Downtown Brooklyn, Boerum Hill, Cobble Hill, and Fort Greene.